SGDilakshan/Java-Theory/README.md

 This program is a basic demonstration of how the **`if`** statement can be used to check conditions and control the flow of a program.

 ### .....................................................

+### 🔹15_IFELSEStatement.java
+This program demonstrates how to use the **`if-else`** statement in Java for conditional logic.
+The primary goal of the program is to determine whether a given year is a **leap year** or not, based on the Gregorian calendar rules.

+#### 🔹 Key Concepts:
+- **Leap Year Logic**:
+  A **leap year** is defined as:
+  - A year that is divisible by **4**, but not divisible by **100**, unless it is also divisible by **400**.
+This rule ensures that the leap year calculation accounts for the additional day in February once every four years, except for centuries that are not divisible by 400.

+- **Using `if-else`**:
+  The `if-else` statement is employed to execute one block of code when a condition is true and another when the condition is false.
+In this program, the `if` block checks whether the year satisfies the leap year conditions, and the `else` block handles the case where the year does not meet the criteria for being a leap year.

+- **User Input**:
+  The program utilizes the **`Scanner` class** to gather input from the user.
+This allows the user to enter the year they wish to evaluate, making the program dynamic and interactive.

+#### 🔹 Importance of Conditional Logic:
+- Conditional statements like **`if-else`** help control the flow of a program based on whether specific conditions are true or false.
+This makes it possible to create programs that can adapt to different inputs or situations, such as determining if a year is a leap year or not.

+- The program highlights how basic control structures like **`if-else`** can be used in a practical scenario (e.g., leap year determination), showing their usefulness in day-to-day programming tasks.

+### .....................................................